AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     The guideline in Ada is that most of the time you can avoid manual allocation, and you should.

-    You have many ways of avoiding manual allocation, some of them have been already covered, such as parameter modes.
-You have library abstractions available to avoid pointers:
+    There are many ways to avoid manual allocation, some of which have been covered (such as parameter modes).
+The language also provides library abstractions to avoid pointers:

-    1. The first one is the use of :ref:`containers <Containers>`.
-Containers will allow users to not use pointers very often, because their memory is automatically managed.
+    1. One is the use of :ref:`containers <Containers>`.
+Containers help users avoid pointers, because container memory is automatically managed.

-    2. A container of specific interest in that context is the `Indefinite holder <http://www.ada-auth.org/standards/12rat/html/Rat12-8-5.html>`_.
+    2. A container to note in this context is the `Indefinite holder <http://www.ada-auth.org/standards/12rat/html/Rat12-8-5.html>`_.
-       This container allows you to store a value of an indefinite type just as if it was of a definite type.
+       This container allows you to store a value of an indefinite type such as String.

-    3. GNATCOLL has a library for smart pointers, called `Refcount <https://github.com/AdaCore/gnatcoll-core/blob/master/src/gnatcoll-refcount.ads>`_ Those pointers' memory is automatically managed, so that when your pointer has no more references to it, the memory is automatically deallocated.
+    3. GNATCOLL has a library for smart pointers, called `Refcount <https://github.com/AdaCore/gnatcoll-core/blob/master/src/gnatcoll-refcount.ads>`_ Those pointers' memory is automatically managed, so that when an allocated object has no more references to it, the memory is automatically deallocated.

 Mutually recursive types
 ------------------------

-It is sometimes needed to implement loops in data structures, for example to implement linked lists.
-This is doable in Ada, by forward declaring a type, such as in the example below:
+The linked list is a common idiom in data structures; in Ada this would be most naturally defined through two types, a record type and an access type, that are mutually dependent.
+To declare mutually dependent types, you can use an incomplete type declaration:

 .. code:: ada

     package Simple_List is
        type Node;
-       --  This is an incomplete type declaration, it must be --  completed in the same declarative region.
+       --  This is an incomplete type declaration, which is --  completed in the same declarative region.

        type Node_Acc is access Node;